fbpx

 Hrs

-Have you ever wanted to experiment with different supplies with the same project?
+Have you ever wanted to experiment with different supplies with the same project just to see what happens?
 Of course you have!

-For a twist on my Watercolor Scarecrow Art Project, I switched the standard watercolor paint technique for liquid tempera paint.
-I knew from past experience that using watercolor paper and liquid watercolor paints is the easier method and my experiment did not change that fact.
-But I love how vibrant the farm looks with tempera paint.
+For a twist on my Watercolor Scarecrow Art Project, I switched out the watercolor background for liquid tempera paint.
+I knew from past experience that watercolor paper and liquid watercolor is the easier route, but I love how vibrant the farm looks with tempera paint as well.

 What You’ll Need: